 on our Facebook page, Répertoire des défunts!

-On November 11, we observe Remembrance Day, a day dedicated to honoring the brave men and women who sacrificed their lives to defend our freedom and peace.
+On November 11, we observe Remembrance Day, a time to honor the courageous men and women who sacrificed their lives to defend our freedom and peace.

-This date commemorates the 1918 Armistice that ended World War I, when the guns fell silent on the eleventh day of the eleventh month at the eleventh hour.
+This date commemorates the armistice of 1918, marking the end of the First World War when the guns fell silent on the eleventh hour of the eleventh day of the eleventh month.

-Today, we wear the red poppy in tribute to those who fought for our future, whose courage and dedication continue to inspire us.
+Today, we wear the red poppy as a symbol of our respect and gratitude for those who fought for our future.
+Their bravery and dedication continue to inspire us.

-We would like to discover and honor your departed loved ones—whether they were veterans or everyday heroes—those whose stories have touched your life.
-By sharing their stories with us, you will help preserve their memory and inspire others to remember their bravery.
+We invite you to help us remember and pay tribute to your loved ones — whether they were veterans or everyday heroes — whose stories are part of your family's legacy.
+By sharing their stories, you help keep their memory alive and inspire others to remember their courage.

-To share their story, you have several options:
+To share their story, you have a few options:

 We are thrilled to announce that ÉLOGE now has its own unique identity! 🤗